Vasuki-Garg/rgcn-imb-detection/README.md

 1. **Obtain the Dataset**:
    - Use the provided synthetic `data.csv` file for demonstration, or request access to the original (restricted) data through the Global Emancipation Network (GEN).
    - The dataset includes:
-     - Business metadata (e.g., Yelp-based features)
+     - Business features
-     - Reviewer details
+     - Reviewer features
-     - Review embeddings (e.g., Doc2Vec, BERT)
+     - Review features
-     - Census and geospatial information

 2. **Save the Dataset to Google Drive**:
    - Create the following folder structure in your Google Drive: